brendongu/us-uniprep/README.md

 2. Download the entire app from the repository. (https://github.com/brendongu/us-uniprep --> Clone or download --> Download ZIP)
 3. Create a folder for Meteor projects in the computer's C:\ drive.

-    - If you are using a school desktop, open Windows Powershell
+    - If you are using a school desktop, open Windows Powershell.

         - Type the following commands into Powershell:    (If it isn't obvious, hit enter after each command)